 What should the accounts payable staff do with this additional time?
 Here are the top three:

-First and foremost, focus your time on managing important business enablement processes to buy as much as possible through online vendors/suppliers websites.
-In terms of tail end spend, almost all of this spend can be bought online from Amazon Business and multiple other similar vendors/suppliers.
+- 1. First and foremost, focus your time on managing important business enablement processes to buy as much as possible through online vendors/suppliers' websites.
+In terms of tail-end spend, almost all of this spend can be bought online from Amazon Business and multiple other similar vendors/suppliers.

 And because all the work to approve and code the spend for the general ledger has already taken place, the invoice is digitally captured and matched on receipt, with the option of one final step to confirm delivery and the invoice is posted into your finance system.
 That delivers the 95% plus productivity gain.

-Finally, prioritizing your spend management through buying online is almost always cheaper.
+- 3. Prioritizing your spend management through buying online is almost always cheaper.
 Think about the supplier/vendor experience.
-An order is received from the website, it is then picked and shipped, and an invoice generated and sent.
-The invoice always matches the order, so as long as they delivered correctly, these orders have the lowest possible cost of sales – and that is reflected in their pricing.
+An order is received from the website, it is then packed and shipped, and an invoice is generated and sent.
+The invoice always matches the order, so as long as they are delivered correctly, these orders have the lowest possible cost of sales – and that is reflected in their pricing.

 We all buy online at home, don’t we?